Millions of Dollars

 About 75% of fatal accidents involving pedestrians occur at night and more than half (60%) occur on local streets and state highways, as opposed to interstate or county roads.
 Each state provides regulations on how pedestrians may legally use crosswalks and roads.
 Improperly using those roads or crosswalks could lead to a personal injury lawsuit if you’re found liable for an injury accident.

 Alcohol is another culprit for both pedestrians and drivers.
 Specifically, 32% of pedestrians and 17% of drivers had a Blood Alcohol Content (BAC) of at least 0.08 at the time of the accident.
-Many motor vehicle collisions and pedestrian fatalities occur as a result of alcohol consumption.
+Many motor vehicle collisions occur as a result of alcohol consumption, resulting in catastrophic drunk driving accidents that are often fatal to pedestrians.

 Keep in mind that jaywalking is not illegal in Georgia.
 However, both drivers and pedestrians are required to be careful while sharing the road.
-This means that pedestrians must yield the right of way and drivers should always be prepared for potential pedestrians.
+This means that pedestrians must yield the right of way and drivers should always be prepared for potential pedestrians coming from all directions.

 While there are many different causes of pedestrian accidents, the following are some of the most common: